govuk-vue/govuk-vue/README.md

 At the moment there's minimal documentation, but you can see examples of the components in use in `src/App.vue`.

-I am not affiliated with GDS and GOV.UK Frontend Vue is not an official GOV.UK resource.
+I am not affiliated with GDS and GOV.UK Vue is not an official GOV.UK resource.

 ## Goals